-As a by-product of this collaboration, sighted students recognize they gained accessibility awareness, increasing their understanding of other people's needs: "it was a very enriching experience in human terms."
+As a by-product of the collaboration among the students, sighted students recognized that they gained accessibility awareness, increasing their understanding of other people's needs: 'it was a very enriching experience in human terms.'
 One of them told us he was already creating his own webpage, where he was taking accessibility issues into account, especially those concerning blind users.